Particular/docs.particular.net/Content/ServiceControl/howto-backup-sc-database.md

 - RavenDB
 - Backup
 ---
-ServiceControl relies, as storage backend, on RavenDB Embedded, in order to backup ServiceControl data proceed as following.
+ServiceControl uses an embedded instance of RavenDB for data storage.
+In order to backup this database instance proceed as following.

 ### Backup